fawaz-dabbaghieh/bubble_gun/README.md

 - Extracting two randome paths from each bubble chain for haplotyping
 - Extracting information from long reads aligned to bubble chains

+BubbleGun keeps all optional information in the S (Segment) lines and re-writes them in th output GFA.
+However, if the graph is compacted then output GFA file doesn't have these optional information, the problem is that when compacting some nodes will be merged and it's not always clear how these optional information can be updated for merged noded.
 ## Installation

 BubbleGun can be installed using the setup script simply with this command: